JenMeyer/EMTk_Helper/README.md

 It aims at easing the data generation before the EMTk analysis, the looping of the EMTk analysis for each emotion and the handling of the results afterwards.

-Both scripts currently only work with a local MongoDB Client.
+Both managing scripts currently only work with a local MongoDB Client.
 The database entries in the collection that are for analysis need to have an *"_id"* field with a unique identifier for each entry and a *"text"* field containing the text you want to analyze with EMTk.